Zang Hongjun, Li Jitai#, Bian Yanjiang#, Li Tongshuang#

 Ultrasound has increasingly been used in organic synthesis.
 Earlier data clearly show that ultrasound irradiation can activate the surface of metal powder and reduce the particle size, and bring about an effective surface modification.
 Many metal-involved organic reactions have been accelerated under ultrasound.
 Recently, we reported that ultrasonic irradiation could promote the pinacol coupling of aromatic aldehydes by using Mg/NH4Cl.

 Montmorillonite K-10 is known to behave as Bronsted acids in organic reactions.
-The use of K-10 as solid support has become very useful in synthetic organic chemistry because of its enhanced selectivity due to its lamellar swelling structure and large surface area.
+The use of K-10 as solid support has become very useful in synthetic organic chemistry news because of its enhanced selectivity due to its lamellar swelling structure and large surface area.
 Up to now, the catalyst has been used as acidic catalyst for many organic reactions.
 The advantages of the catalyst are easy handling, chemical inertness, and lower cost, environmentally friendly and easy modification of acidity by exchanging the cations in the interlayer space.
 In the meantime, organic reactions in water or aqueous media have attracted increasing interest currently because of the idea of green chemistry, environmental and economical issues, and understanding biochemical process.
 All these prompt us to study the possibility for the pinacol coupling using Zn/K10-ZnCl2 under ultrasound.
 In this paper, we wish to report the results of the pinacol-coupling reaction of aromatic aldehydes and ketones in aqueous THF under ultrasonication.

 Liquid aldehydes were purified by distillation prior to use.
 IR spectra were recorded on a Bio-Rad FTS-40 spectrometer (KBr).
 1H NMR spectra were measured on VXR-300S (300 MHz) using CDCl3 as solvent, TMS as internal standard.
 Mass spectra were determined on an AEI MS-50 SD90 spectrometer (EI, 70 eV).
 Sonication was performed in a Shanghai Branson-CQX ultrasonic cleaner with a frequency of 25 kHz and a nominal power 500 W. The reaction flask was located at the maximum energy area in the cleaner and the temperature of water bath was controlled by addition or removal of water.